PeopleSearchBench: Evaluating AI-Powered People Search Platforms with Criteria-Grounded Verification: Experiments

-To assess the stability of the criteria extraction step, we ran the extraction prompt five times on each of 30 randomly selected queries with temperature set to 0.7.
-Across the 150 extractions (30 queries $\times$ 5 runs), we find: \begin{itemize} \item Number of criteria extracted: mean = 2.73, standard deviation = 0.41, range = 2--4 \item Semantic equivalence of criteria sets (assessed by GPT-4): 94.7\% of runs produced semantically equivalent criteria sets \item Exact string match: 78.0\% (this is a lower bound since paraphrasing is acceptable) \end{itemize} These results indicate that the criteria extraction process is stable across runs even with non-zero temperature.
+\paragraph{Criteria extraction stability.} We run the extraction prompt five times on 30 randomly selected queries at temperature 0.7.
+The mean number of criteria per query is 2.73 (SD = 0.41), and semantic equivalence across runs---assessed by an independent LLM---reaches 94.7\%.
+Exact string match is 78.0\%, which serves as a lower bound since paraphrasing is acceptable.